 After 12/12 day, things go downhill pretty fast.
 Towards the middle of November, we start losing about a half-hour of daylight a week, and people’s spirits sink almost as rapidly as the sun.
 By December, that yellow orb barely clears the horizon, hanging right at eye level so that when it does decide to burn through the cloud layer, it’s like having a retinal exam at the optometrist.

-It’s at these times, when blinded by the light and unable to see where you’re going, that everyone turns into Norwegian sunflowers.
-They park themselves on benches or curbs, close their eyes, and swivel their heads to mark the sun’s path, sucking up its last rays before the Mørketid arrives.
-Then the lanterns and candles come out.
+It’s at these times, when blinded by the light and unable to see where they’re going, that everyone turns into Norwegian sunflowers.
+They park themselves on benches or curbs, close their eyes, and swivel their heads to mark the sun’s path, soaking up its last rays before the Mørketid arrives.
+Then when darkness descends, the lanterns and candles come out.
 Matthew and I recently passed by a lighting store and were shocked by how many chandeliers are equipped with both lightbulbs and candle holders.
+Apparently nothing quite meets the winter need for palpable warmth like an open flame.

 Last year when we first moved here, I honestly thought people were a little nuts to be so rabid about reflectors.
 Then recently one night, while I was walking along a main thoroughfare with zero streetlights, I realized it’s unbelievably, abysmally dark here.
 So dark that I almost got hit three times by cars that couldn’t see where the street ended and the sidewalk began.